Lucille Teasdale-Corti: Uganda

-Lucille’s first operation was carried out on an examination bed.
+Teasdale's first operation was carried out on an examination bed.
 Thereafter she spent mornings carrying out ward rounds followed by adult outpatients and afternoons in the theatre.
-After extending her stay because of Piero’s need to return to Italy due to his father’s health, Lucille went back to France.
+After extending her stay because of Piero’s need to return to Italy due to his father’s health, Teasdale went back to France.
 She returned to Uganda in December 1961 after accepting Piero’s marriage proposal.
 They married in the hospital’s chapel on 5 December 1961.

-Piero and Lucille’s early dream guided them throughout their lives and remains the hospital’s guiding principle: "to offer the best possible care to the greatest number of people at the lowest possible cost" and "to train those who would replace them."
+Their early dream guided them throughout their lives and remains the hospital’s guiding principle: "to offer the best possible care to the greatest number of people at the lowest possible cost" and "to train those who would replace them."

 On 9 October 1962, Uganda achieved independence and on 17 November 1962, Lucille gave birth to her only child, daughter Dominique, whom locals named Atim ("born far from home" in Acholi).
 From this time Lucille would be known locally as "min Atim," mother of Atim.
 At the time, the hospital was staffed by Italian Comboni nuns who had obtained degrees in nursing and midwifery in the UK (as required by the British Protectorate in Uganda) and locals trained "on the job."

-For more than 20 years, Piero and Lucille were responsible for the initial 3 months training of newly graduated Italian doctors deciding to carry out two years’ civil service instead of the compulsory one-year military service.
+For more than 20 years, Piero and Teasdale-Corti were responsible for the initial 3 months training of newly graduated Italian doctors deciding to carry out two years’ civil service instead of the compulsory one-year military service.
 They were sent through Italian government aid projects to work in seven mission and two government hospitals in northern Uganda, including St. Mary’s.
 The mission hospitals depended almost exclusively on these doctors.

 Despite Milton Obote assuming the Ugandan presidency and changing the constitution to vest considerable power in his own hands in 1967/68, the country enjoyed relative peace until the chief of armed forces Idi Amin Dada took power with an armed coup in 1971.
 In 1972, Amin expelled 60,000 Asians whose ancestors had settled in Uganda during colonial times, and handed their businesses and properties to his supporters.
 As a result of neglect and mismanagement, the country’s economy and infrastructure collapsed.
-Piero and Lucille had to decide whether to leave, as most expatriates did, or to find a way of keeping the hospital running.
+Piero and Teasdale-Corti had to decide whether to leave, as most expatriates did, or to find a way of keeping the hospital running.
 They decided to remain and, with Piero’s family in Italy, organized the support group that began sending several containers a year with everything from drugs to equipment to used clothes.